MUFEEDAKP/Project-Mobile-Price-Data/README.md

 - Talk_time-longest time that a single battery charge.

 - Three_g-has 3G or not.Mobile communication of the third generation is built on the basis of packet data transmission.
-Networks of the third generation 3G operate on the border of decimeter and connected to the network.
-They allow you to organize videotelephony, watch movies and individual content on your mobile phone.

 - Touch_screen-has touchscreen or not.
 A touchscreen, in fact, is a touch glass that works according to a simple scheme: touching the observer allows you to realize any functions or symptoms of exposure.

 - Wifi-has wifi or not.
 Wi-Fi is a wireless networking technology that allows devices such as computers (laptops and desktops), mobile devices (smartphones and wearables), and other equipment (printers and camcorders) to access the Internet.